m-soro/Data-Science-with-Python/Notes/Site/how-to.md

 This will be just personal notes to mysel in case I need to re-create this again.

--`README.md` and `index.md` are both completely different file. `README.md` is actual readme file, while `index.md` is what is actually rendered.
+- `README.md` and `index.md` are both completely different file. `README.md` is actual readme file, while `index.md` is what is actually rendered.
 In `index.md` I can set the front matter `title`, `nav_order`, `image`, etc. it depends on the theme(I'm unsure)?

--Before starting a project website, make sure I know what directories and pages are going to be required.
+- Before starting a project website, make sure I know what directories and pages are going to be required.